Foodopoly: Now in Softcover!

 Today, Wenonah is experienced in developing policy positions and legislative strategies, she is also a skilled and accomplished organizer, having lobbied and developed grassroots field strategy and action plans.
 From 1997 to 2005 she served as Director of Public Citizen’s Energy and Environment Program, which focused on water, food, and energy policy.
 From 1996 to 1997, she was environmental policy director for Citizen Action, where she worked with the organization’s 30 state-based groups.
 From 1989 to 1995 she was at the Union of Concerned Scientists where as a senior organizer, she coordinated broad-based, grassroots sustainable energy campaigns in several states.
 She has an M.S. in Applied Anthropology from the University of Maryland.

-Wenonah is currently writing a new book, Frackopoly: The Battle for the Future of Energy and the Environment.
-A true tale of corruption and greed, Frackopoly exposes how more than 100 years of political influence pedaling facilitated the control of our energy system by a handful of corporations and financial institutions.
+Wenonah latest book, Frackopoly: The Battle for the Future of Energy and the Environment is a true tale of corruption and greed.
+Frackopoly exposes how more than 100 years of political influence pedaling facilitated the control of our energy system by a handful of corporations and financial institutions.